History of the Dallas Mavericks: 1992–1994: Flirting with futility

 The Mavericks selected Ohio State guard Jim Jackson with the fourth overall pick of the 1992 NBA draft, but he and owner Donald Carter could not come to terms on a contract for half of his rookie season.
 Jackson only played 28 games in 1992–93, a year that was also ruined by trades, a coaching change and injuries.
 The Mavericks started 2–27 and fired Adubato on January 13, replacing him with Gar Heard.
 The Mavericks came dangerously close to setting the all-time worst record in NBA history (at the time, 9–73 by the 1972–73 Philadelphia 76ers).
 But when Jackson was signed on March 3, the Mavs managed to rally, closing the season with a 7–14 mark, including two straight wins to end the season.
 That year the Mavericks finished 11–71 which was the second-worst record in NBA history.

 Dallas selected Kentucky forward Jamal Mashburn with the fourth overall pick of the 1993 NBA draft and hired NBC analyst and former player Quinn Buckner as coach, but the team's progress was minimal.
 Part of the problem was that Buckner decided from the start to be a disciplinarian on the model of his college coach, Bobby Knight, who told Buckner the only way he would be a successful NBA coach would be to run his team with an iron hand.
-The mostly young roster did not respond very well to Buckner's stern coaching style, and started 1–23.
+The mostly young roster did not respond well to Buckner's stern coaching style, and started 1–23.
 By the end of January they were 3–40, and it was once again possible that they could tie the 1973 Sixers for the all-time worst record in the league.
 But 5–9 records in February and April, coupled with Buckner loosening the reins a little bit, helped the Mavs finish 13–69.
 It was still by far the worst record in the league, but the Mavericks again avoided setting an all-time futility record.
 They did, however manage to tie the NBA's single-season record for consecutive losses at 20 games (since broken).

 Buckner was fired at the end of the season despite having a five-year contract.
 However, Carter believed that Buckner had "burned too many bridges" to bring him back for another year.
 In addition to his autocratic coaching style, Buckner had angered Carter and other executives by not getting their input on hiring assistants.
 He would garnered the worst full-season record for a rookie head coach—a record that only lasted two years, until Bill Hanzlik broke it with the Denver Nuggets.
 The Mavericks brought back Dick Motta, who had led the franchise to some of its most successful seasons.
 The Mavericks also wound up with the second pick in the 1994 NBA draft, and picked up Cal point guard Jason Kidd, giving them a solid tandem of Jackson, Mashburn and Kidd which would become known as "The Three Js".